-Record its staff done by non-car

-travel patterns, modes

-through the same Demonstrate that

-hands up survey the targets from the

-method last academic year

-Set up a School were achieved or

-Travel Plan working exceeded

-group with student Demonstrate that

-representatives residents and

-Present various bits neighbours are

-of evidence of pupil, aware of the

-governor, staff and school's plans to

-school council promote safer and

-involvement (such more active travel

-as meeting minutes) Demonstrate that

-Conduct the travel plan is an

-consultation with agenda item on at

-parents and show least one senior

-results of this management

-Carry out research meeting per year

-and/or consultation Demonstrate that

-safe and active

-travel is part of the

-School

-Development Plan

-5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards the school attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
-STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.
+- Present various bits of academic year were evidence of pupil, governor, achieved or exceeded staff and school council Demonstrate that residents involvement (such as and neighbours are aware meeting minutes) of the school's plans to Conduct consultation with promote safer and more parents and show results of active travel Demonstrate that the travel Carry out research and/or plan is an agenda item on consultation at least one senior management meeting per year Demonstrate that safe and active travel is part of the School Development Plan - 5.4.6.
+Our recommended measures for the school include a number of initiatives that would also count towards maintaining their Gold STARS scheme accreditation, including anti-idling awareness raising.
+STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea